Doubly transitive equiangular tight frames that contain regular simplices: The binders of equiangular tight frames arising from quadratic forms

 Moreover, such an equation holds when $J=1$: here, recall $\calQ$ is either $\set{\bfzero}$ or of the form $\set{\bfzero,\bfv_1,\bfv_2}$ for some hyperbolic pair $(\bfv_1,\bfv_2)$, and so $\#(\calQ)$ is either $1=2^{1-1}(2^1-1)$ or $3=2^{1-1}(2^1+1)$, respectively.
 As such, any quadratic form $\rmQ:\calV\rightarrow\bbF_2$ has a \textit{sign}, denoted $\sign(\rmQ)$, such that

 and it is either $1$ or $-1$ when, after iteratively choosing $J-1$ hyperbolic pairs from $\calV$, each lying in the orthogonal complement of those previously chosen, the restriction of $\rmQ$ to the remaining two-dimensional space has either exactly three singular points or exactly one such point, respectively.
 Iteratively choosing hyperbolic pairs in this way for as long as possible yields a symplectic basis~\eqref{eq.symplectic basis} $(\bfv_m)_{m=1}^{2J}$ for $\calV$ such that either $\rmQ(\bfv_m)=0$ for all $m\in[2J]$---a \textit{hyperbolic basis}---or $\rmQ(\bfv_m)=0$ for all $m\in[2J-2]$ but $\rmQ(\bfv_{2J-1})=\rmQ(\bfv_{2J})=1$, depending on whether $\rmQ$ is \textit{positive} or \textit{negative}, respectively, that is, whether $\sign(\rmQ)$ is $1$ or $-1$, respectively.
-Here, iteratively applying~\eqref{eq.quadratic form recursion} gives $\rmQ(\bfV\bfx)$ is either $\rmQ_{J,+}(\bfx)$ or $\rmQ_{J,-}(\bfx)$ for any $\bfx\in\bbF_2^{2J}$, respectively, where $\bfV$ is the synthesis operator of this basis and $\rmQ_{J,+}$ and $\rmQ_{J,-}$ are the \textit{canonical positive} and \textit{negative} quadratic forms on $\bbF_2^{2J}$, defined as
+Here, iteratively applying~\eqref{eq.quadratic form recursion} gives $\rmQ(\bfV\bfx)$ is either $\rmQ_{J,+}(\bfx)$ or $\rmQ_{J,-}(\bfx)$ for any $\bfx\in\bbF_2^{2J}$, respectively, where $\bfV$ is the synthesis map of this basis and $\rmQ_{J,+}$ and $\rmQ_{J,-}$ are the \textit{canonical positive} and \textit{negative} quadratic forms on $\bbF_2^{2J}$, defined as

 respectively.
 Both of these forms yield the canonical symplectic form~\eqref{eq.canonical symplectic form} on $\bbF_2^{2J}$.
 Thus, up to isomorphism, there is a unique symplectic form on $\calV$, and a unique quadratic form of positive sign, as well as a unique one of negative sign, that give rise to it.
+Now recall that there are exactly $\#(\calV)=2^{2J}$ distinct quadratic forms on $\calV$ that yield $\rmB$, each corresponding to a particular choice of $\bfv_\bfL$ in~\eqref{eq.other quadratic forms}.
+The quadric of such a form $\rmQ_\bfL$ is related to that of $\rmQ$ as follows: